YHuUBC/shinyapp/README.md

 # shinyapp
-Hello, this is YH's practive Shiny app!
+Hello, this is YH's practice Shiny app!